prettydiff/wisdom/performance_frontend.md

 String parsing is perhaps the greatest villain to performance.
 In isolation string parsing using a standard convention does not appear to be slow, but practical performance considerations do not account for instruction isolation.
 Examples of automated string parsing in the browser include: assignments to innerHTML, query selectors, console.log, JSON.stringify, and so forth.
-I shaved 100ms of load time off my application by eliminating using of assignment to innerHTML.
+I shaved 100ms of load time off my application by eliminating use of assignment to innerHTML.
 Query selectors are several orders of magnitude slower than searching the DOM using other standard methods and/or relational properties.

 The solution to eliminating use of JSON.stringify, at least for network traffic, is gRPC from Google.